wagtail/rfcs/text/072-background-workers.md

 ## Current workarounds

 For Wagtail's internals, it's currently not possible to control how these are executed.
 For user-controlled code, it's possible to implement a task queueing system separate from Wagtail, and manually submit tasks to it as needed.

-For scheduled tasks, Wagtail currently relies on Django's management commands, which requires the user to use a tool such as cron or Heroku's Scheduler to execute them.

 ## Implementation plan